Hanging on a thread

 /Jah·zelle/ - /Doh·tell

 Will Smith was spotted dining and giving an impromptu performance Thursday at the newly opened El Tucán Miami.
-Smith was joined by his biz partner, producer James Lassiter, and friend Violet Camacho.
+Smith was joined by his biz partner, producer James Lassiter.
 El Tucán’s emcee, Travis Benton, gave a not-so-subtle nod to Smith by saying he felt like a “Fresh Prince,” which made the actor smile.

 Shortly after, the supper club’s jazz performer Jahzel Dotel got on stage quoting Smith’s homage to the Magic City, saying “Bienvenidos a Miami.”
 Smith smiled again, but it was only when Dotel mentioned she was thirsty that Smith stood up and brought a glass of water to the stage, revealing his identity to the packed crowd.
 Smith, we’re told, seemed fascinated by Dotel, who joined the Concussion actor’s table shortly after her performance.